 - Log on to the ECS console.
 Then, follow the instructions to check whether the ECS instance can connect to the

-RDS instance over the VPC, as shown in the following figure.
+RDS instance over the VPC.

 - If the ECS instances can access the RDS instance, go to the next step.